 • U.S. Citizen or eligible to work in the U.S.

 • Registered for Selective Service (Males born on or after January 1, 1960)

 • Be in need of more intensive services based on initial assessment

 AND fall into one of the following three categories:

-·Specialized Training – ODU will conduct or facilitate access to specialized training for clients who need specific instruction not provided in the core program (above).
+Specialized Training – Training Providers will conduct or facilitate access to specialized training for clients who need specific instruction not provided in the core program (above).
 Specialized training may be provided through individual instruction, classes or special workshops and cover topics such as federal procurement, government contracts or subcontracting, exporting and specialized trade businesses.
-Lastly, participants will meet regularly meet with ODU program staff to assist them with any individual issues and provide one-on-one technical assistance.
+Lastly, participants will meet regularly with program staff to assist them with any individual issues and provide one-on-one technical assistance.

-If you are interested in learning more, send us a message and we will add you to the list of those to be contacted when the program starts.
+If you are interested in learning more, send us a message and we will add you to our contact list.
 Please include your full name, telephone number and email address.